The Carlson-type zero-density theorem for the Beurling zeta function: Concluding remarks

+In this section we attempt to give an overview of some of the current fast development of Beurling's theory connected with the emerging of density type estimates and with an emphasis on our own research interest in the matter.
+The results explained in this section are very fresh, but they can already be read in other recent papers with full proofs, hence we do not give proofs here.
+The open problems we mention here seem to be within reach by now, but they are of varying degree of difficulty.

-\section{Some consequences of the extended effective Carlson-type density estimate}
+\subsection{Some consequences of the extended effective Carlson-type density estimate}

-As said, our detailed study of the distribution of zeroes of the Beurling zeta function was motivated by the goal to investigate the questions of Littlewood and Ingham--together with the sharpness of the obtained results--in the Beurling context.
+As said, our detailed study of the distribution of zeroes of the Beurling zeta function was motivated by the goal to investigate the questions of Littlewood and Ingham---together with the sharpness of the obtained results---in the Beurling context.
 Satisfactorily precise results on these questions were obtained in \cite{Rev-One} and \cite{Rev-Many}.
-In the work on the Littlewood question in \cite{Rev-One}, we referred to the density theorem only in the heuristical conbsiderations, to which our construction for the proof of sharpness was based.
-However, we needed to use Theorem \ref{th:density} heavily in the arguments of \cite{Rev-Many}, hence our results there were restricted to Beurling systems satisfying Conditions B and G of this density result.
+In the work on the Littlewood question in \cite{Rev-One}, we referred to the density theorem only in the heuristical considerations on which our construction for the proof of sharpness was based.
+However, in the original version of \cite{Rev-Many} we needed to use Theorem \ref{th:density} heavily in the arguments, hence our results there were restricted to Beurling systems satisfying Conditions B and G of this density result.
 Moreover, the constants depended also on these conditions and the somewhat implicit handling of them.
+During the revision process of \cite{Rev-Many}, however, we could replace this use of Theorem \ref{th:density} by a reference to Theorem \ref{th:NewDensity}, thus obtaining stronger forms of the results.
+These we will recall below, too.